lila00245/team-project-2245-swen-261-07-a-chaoscontrol/docs/DesignDoc.md

 > and appear in the generated PDF in italics but do so only **after** all team members agree that the requirements for that section and current Sprint have been met. **Do not** delete future Sprint expectations._

 ## Team Information
-* Team name: TEAMNAME
+* Team name: ChaosControl
 * Team members
+  * Owen
-  * MEMBER1
+  * Jay
-  * MEMBER2
+  * Ariel
-  * MEMBER3
+  * Lila
-  * MEMBER4
+  * Vlad

 ## Executive Summary

-This is a summary of the project.
+We are desiging a U-Fund website for a food pantry that provides food to people in need.
+This website houses the capacity for helpers and managers to update, remove, and add needs to the need bank.

 ### Purpose
 >  _**[Sprint 2 & 4]** Provide a very brief statement about the project and the most